 The last step in the manufacturing process involves packing, shipping, and storing products.
 In this stage, heavy-duty platform scales provide the necessary capacity to measure products in crates, boxes, and pallets.
 To be honest, it’s also more convenient to weigh large quantities of packed products using a floor or platform scale together with indicators for more accuracy.
 You may also fit floor scales with cages and railings to keep products secure while being weighed.

 Introducing - PERUZA’s Flow weight grader

-When it comes to fish processing, you should know – PERUZA is an expert.
-So, we have a new weight grading solution for you – The Flow weight grader.
+When it comes to fish processing, you should know that PERUZA is an expert.
+So, we have a new weight grading solution for you: The Flow weight grader.

 The Flow Weight Grader has been designed for continuous and fast fish dosing in boxes.
 The technique is simple and effective — it makes precise weighing of the fish and places them into relevant boxes.
 It can be enabled for grading fish in boxes by specific size, also considering their weight.

-The product for grading is filled by the operator on an infeed Z-type conveyor – one product per pocket and it is transported and transferred to the acceleration conveyor.
+The product for grading is filled by the operator on an infeed Z-type conveyor, one product per pocket, and it is transported and transferred to the acceleration conveyor.
 To be extra precise, each product is weighed separately in a flow-weight conveyor unit.
-And then the weight is compared to the correct exit gate grade and transported along the main conveyor to the corresponding exit gate.
-When boxes at several stations have reached close to the needed weight, the product will be transferred to the exit gate that has the lowest possible up-weight compared to other gates.
+And then, the weight is compared to the correct exit gate grade and transported along the main conveyor to the corresponding exit gate.
+When boxes at several stations have reached the needed weight, the product will be transferred to the exit gate with the lowest possible up-weight compared to other gates.
 And what are the main benefits?
-For example,

 - Continuous grading process;